Firstly, anyone else sing the Flo Rida GDFR song when they read GDPR? Nope? Just me then. Anyway. Let’s have a look at this, and what it is all about…

 The data protection around client data is split into:

 In the modern digital world, with more and more means of communication available, simply locking away documents in a fire proof filing cabinet is no longer sufficient.
-That said; if you already take your data protection requirements seriously, there shouldn’t be a huge change in what you are already doing.
+Luckily, things like document management software from FilecenterDMS.com exists, which makes storing documents much easier and safer.
+If you’re constantly struggling to find documents in your office, it might be worth looking into it.
+If you already take your data protection requirements seriously, there shouldn’t be a huge change in what you are already doing.

 So, what are the issues for you?

 Firstly you need to be mindful of the above; how you obtain information, how you store it and how you share it (with clients, providers and any other third parties).
 If you were to be subjected to a cyber attack, what processes do you have in place to: